Srijancse-zz/vindhyac.com/src/pages/pages/2015-05-01---about/index.md

 If you landed here without knowing me at all, here is a little something.

-I worked as a software developer for a while at ITC, wher I did semi-cool stuff for various iOS apps while my time there.
+I worked as a software developer for a while at ITC, where I did semi-cool stuff for various iOS apps.
 I quickly realised, I was intrigued by other parts of the business than engineering.
 So I made the switch and became what everyone that cannot be an amazing engineer becomes - An **okayish** product manager.

 I have worked on **Next Billion Users**, built for India, worked in consumer high growth teams, in SaaS products that focussed on India & products that dabbled outside India too.
 I have dabbled in ASO, growth, user testing, preparing go-to-market strategies, elaborate content startegies and customer relations.